 The beauty of Barberstown Castle is its history, architecture and its location.
 You can fly into Dublin Airport and spend 24 hours in Dublin exploring this amazing capital before visiting Barberstown Castle which is just a 25-minute drive away in the village of Straffan in County Kildare.

 This area of Ireland is called the Ancient East which covers 17 counties from the River Shannon to the Irish Sea.
-By positioning yourself at Barberstown Castle it will give you a great base to explore the surrounding countryside and all that the Ancient East has to offer the traveler.
+By positioning yourself at Barberstown Castle it will give you a great base to explore the surrounding countryside and all that the Ancient East has to offer the traveller.

 History of Barberstown Castle Ireland

 Barberstown Castle was built by Nicholas Barby in 1288 on lands owned by the Norman Fitzgerald Family.
 During the 13th Century, Barberstown Castle was used as a fortress to protect the local village and the people of Barberstown from the Irish rebel Ui Faelain who went on a rampage burning towns and villages in the area.
-The walls of the Castle Keep were designed to slope inwards as a way of preventing the enemy getting ‘out of range’.
+The walls of the Castle Keep were designed to slope inwards as a way of preventing the enemy from getting ‘out of range’.

 The world-famous guitarist Eric Clapton has been one of its recent owners, the Castle having 37 owners since its construction.
 Fortunately, all owners have been passionate enough to care about the upkeep of the Castle which now sits in stunningly manicured lawns and gardens spread over 20 acres.
-Some of the others owners included:
+Some of the other owners included: